juanjucm/llm-tuning-toolkit/README.md

-# LLM Auto-Tuner ⚙️
+# LLM Tunning Toolkit ⚙️

-Evaluate LLM serving engines for a certain LLM based on different benchmarking scenarios.
+Toolkit for automatic tuning and benchmarking of LLM serving configurations.

 ## Prerequisites